athaker/econ_136/README.md

 ## 2. Running Online
 The suggested environment is [Google Colab](https://colab.research.google.com), as Prof Evans mentioned this will allow you to have a GPU (likely a Tesla K80) for free, and more quickly run your experiments.
 1. Open: https://colab.research.google.com
-2. Upload Notebook: File -> Upload Notebook, and upload the notebook _overhead_aerial_imagery.ipynb_.
+2. Upload Notebook: File -> Upload Notebook, and upload the notebook _aerial_imagery/overhead_aerial_imagery.ipynb_.
 3. (OPTIONAL) Start an accelerated runtime: Runtime -> Change Runtime Type -> Hardware accelerator -> GPU
 4. Uncomment the below lines in the second code cell to allow you to upload files.
-Run to that point and upload the csv file and the zipped images folder.
+Run to that point and upload the two zipped files.
 ```
-#from google.colab import files
+from google.colab import files
-#uploaded = files.upload()
+uploaded = files.upload()
 ```

 ## 3. (OPTIONAL) Installing and Running Locally